-- d.
-To make proposals to the Board for the appointment of independent Board members by co-option or by approval at the General Meeting, and proposals for the re-election or removal of those Board members by the General Meeting. - e.
-To make proposals for the appointment of other Board members by co-option or by approval at the shareholders' General Meeting, and proposals for the re-election or removal of those Board members by the General Meeting. - f.
-To make proposals for the appointment or removal of Senior Executives, especially those who will form part of the Group's Management Committee, and to propose the basic conditions of their contracts, in coordination, where necessary, with the Remuneration Committee. - g.
-To periodically verify the criteria for selecting Board members.
+d.
+To make proposals to the Board for the appointment of independent Board Members by co-option or by approval at the Shareholders' General Meeting, as well as proposals for the re-election or removal of such Board Members by the Shareholders' General Meeting.

+e.
+To make proposals for the appointment of other Board Members by co-option or by approval at the Shareholders' General Meeting, and proposals for the re-election or removal of such Board Members by the Shareholders' General Meeting.

+f.
+To make proposals for the appointment or removal of Senior Executives, especially those who will form part of the Group's Management Committee, and to propose the basic conditions of their contracts, in coordination, where necessary, with the Remuneration Committee.

+g.
+To regularly verify the criteria regarding the selection of board members.

-In relation to Board members' positions:
+In relation to Board positions:

-- h.
-To make proposals for appointing the Chair, and the case being, the Deputy Chair of the Board. - i.
-To make proposals for appointing the Chair, and the case being, the Deputy Chair of the Board. - j.
-To make proposals, where necessary, for the appointment of the Coordinating Board member. - k.
-To examine and organize the succession of the Chair of the Board and of the Chief Executive Officer of the Company and, if applicable, to make proposals to the Board for such succession to occur in an orderly and well-planned fashion, drawing up a succession plan.
+h.
+To make proposals for appointing the Chair, and the case being, the Deputy Chair of the Board.

+i.
+To make proposals for appointing the Chair, and the case being, the Deputy Chair of the Board.

+j.
+To propose, where appropriate, the appointment of the coordinating director.

+k.
+To examine and organize the succession of the Chairman of the Board and of the Chief Executive Officer of the Company and, if applicable, to make proposals to the Board for such succession to occur in an orderly and well-planned fashion, drawing up a succession plan in this regard.